satyamparmar-dev/satyamparmar/CI_WORKFLOW_MANAGEMENT.md

 ## Current Status

 **Test Suite Workflow: DISABLED** 🚫
+**Branch Protection Workflow: DISABLED** 🚫

-The test suite is currently disabled to allow:
+Both workflows are currently disabled to allow:
 - Deployment to GitHub Pages without waiting for tests
-- Commits to main branch without test blocking
+- Direct commits to main branch without blocking
 - Faster development cycles
+- Unrestricted deployment process

-## How to Disable the Test Suite
+## How to Disable Workflows

+### Disable Test Suite

 The test suite can be disabled in two ways: